 A turbulent career

-After the initial success of the 2012 Olympic Games, Maroney has adorned the headlines for all the wrong reasons.
-But has she managed to pick herself back up again?
+After the initial success of the Fierce Five, the 2012 U.S gymnastics team, Kayla Maroney has adorned the headlines for all the wrong reasons.
+As ⅕ of the Fierce Five, Maroney impressed the world with her beauty and natural talent.
+But just like her floor routines, her life has been full of twists and turns.
+After this latest scandal, has she managed to pick herself back up again?

 Her early years

 McKayla Maroney hasn’t always been a gold-medal winning gymnast – but her talent was noticeable from an early age.
 Maroney was born on December 9, 1995, and was born into the world of sport.
 Her father was once a keen football player at star quarterback at Purdue University, and her mother was a professional figure skater.
 So, she had some pretty impressive genes passed down to her.
 McKayla always knew she wanted to pursue gymnastics and was homeschooled to give her more time to train.

 When she was just a toddler, Maroney would always monkey around with her older siblings, Kav and Tarryn.
 The siblings would get up to all kinds of mischief, which inspired her passion for gymnastics.
 They would often watch Tarzan together, and McKayla wound spend the rest of the day walking on all fours, jumping around and swinging throughout the house.
 Her mother knew McKayla needed a way to expel her energy, and took her to gymnastics classes at the tender age of two.